073145/kinematic-chains/README.md

 ## 📐 The Imprimatur (Project Scope)

 KINEMATIC-CHAINS is the mathematical simulation engine and procedural rigging laboratory for the 073145 ecosystem.
 While mecha-blocks handles the physical actuation (motors, voltage, mass), KINEMATIC-CHAINS handles the Abstract Planning of that motion.

 It provides the solvers, rigs, and geometric transformations required to translate a desired end-effector position
+$(x, y, z)$

-(𝑥, 𝑦, 𝑧) (x,y,z) into specific joint angles
+into specific joint angles

-(𝜃1, 𝜃2, … ) (θ1 ,θ2 ,…).
+$(\theta_1, \theta_2, \dots)$

 ---

-Core Competencies
+### Core Competencies

-Inverse Kinematics (IK): Analytical and iterative (Jacobian) solvers for multi-DOF robotic arms.
+- Inverse Kinematics (IK): Analytical and iterative (Jacobian) solvers for multi-DOF robotic arms.

-Procedural Rigging: Python scripts utilizing the bpy (Blender API) to generate skeletons and weight-painting for spatial-mechanics assets automatically.
+-  Procedural Rigging: Python scripts utilizing the bpy (Blender API) to generate skeletons and weight-painting for spatial-mechanics assets automatically.

-Path Planning: Bézier and spline interpolation for smooth trajectory generation.
+- Path Planning: Bézier and spline interpolation for smooth trajectory generation.

 ---

-🏗️ Modules & Architecture
+## 🏗️ Modules & Architecture

 The repository is divided into logical domains of motion: